njtierney/naniar/README.md

     -   `miss_var_table()`
     -   `miss_df_pct()`

-For a more formal description, you can read the vignette ["building on ggplot2 for exploration of missing values"](http://www.njtierney.com/naniar/articles/missingness-building-on-ggplot2.html).
+For a more formal description, you can read the vignette ["building on ggplot2 for exploration of missing values"](http://www.njtierney.com/narnia/articles/missingness-building-on-ggplot2.html).

-**Why `naniar`?**
+**Why `narnia`?**

-`naniar` was previously named `ggmissing` and initially provided a ggplot geom and some visual summaries.
-It was changed to `naniar` to reflect the fact that this package is going to be bigger in scope, and is not just related to ggplot2.
+`narnia` was previously named `ggmissing` and initially provided a ggplot geom and some visual summaries.
+It was changed to `narnia` to reflect the fact that this package is going to be bigger in scope, and is not just related to ggplot2.
 Specifically, the package is designed to provide a suite of tools for generating visualisations of missing values and imputations, manipulate, and summarise missing data.

-> ...But *why* `naniar`?
+> ...But *why* `narnia`?

 Well, I think it is useful to think of missing values in data being like this other dimension, perhaps like Narnia - a different world, hidden away.
 Close, but very different.
-So the name, "naniar", is a play on the "Narnia" books. e.g., naniar: The Last Battle (...with missing data).
-Also, `NA`niar, naniar = na in r, and if you so desire, naniar may sound like "noneoya" in an nz/aussie accent.
+So the name, "narnia", is a play on the "Narnia" books. e.g., narnia: The Last Battle (...with missing data).
+Also, `NA`niar, narnia = na in r, and if you so desire, narnia may sound like "noneoya" in an nz/aussie accent.
 Full credit to @MilesMcbain for the name.

 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.